BLESSED SACRAMENT PARISH MINISTRIES 2013-14

 Funeral Choir: Available members sing at parish funerals.

-Handbell Choir: Members practice on Monday evenings and play at various Masses throughout the year.
+Handbell Choir: Members practice on Monday evenings and play at various Masses from October through May.

-Cantors lead the assembly in Sunday worship by reading a brief reflection at the beginning of Mass, announcing the hymns, singing solo parts (particularly during the responsorial psalm), proclaiming the prayers of the faithful, and reading the parish announcements.
+Cantors & Song Leaders: Cantors lead the assembly in Sunday worship by reading a brief reflection at the beginning of Mass, singing solo parts (particularly during the responsorial psalm), proclaiming the prayers of the faithful, and reading the parish announcements.
 Cantors occasionally sing for funerals, weddings, and other special celebrations.
-For more information, contact Liturgy @ 238-3471.
+Songleaders assist when the traditional choir sings at 11:00 AM mass, and do not do solo singing.

-Sound board operators help maintain a balanced volume for the priest, lectors, cantors, and choirs during the celebration of the Mass.
+Soundboard Techs: Help maintain a balanced microphone and speaker volume for the priest, lectors, cantors, and choirs during the celebration of the Mass.
+Usually one assigned at most masses.
 Initial training is required.
-For more information, contact Liturgy @ 238-3471.

 Parishioners may volunteer in a number of ways at Blessed Sacrament Grade School, such as helping as aids in the classroom, supervising during recess or in the after school program, coaching Blessed Sacrament athletic teams, helping with the hot lunch program, helping in the front office, etc. For more information, please contact Maryann Slater @ 233-6155 ext.
 115.